 Case Study: How We Help Families

 Carl has asthma, heart disease; he smokes cigarettes and walks with a cane.
 He uses a motorized cart to get groceries and takes small bags into the house a little at a time.
 Carls son has arranged for the sanitation workers to get his garbage at the side of the house.
-Carl’s home is not clean, and there are maintance concerns.
+Carl’s home is not clean, and there are maintenance concerns.
 Carl has a Long Term Care insurance policy that has been approved use for $160 per day for four years of care in the home or assisted living, but Carl wants to save it in case he needs it in the future.
-Carl doesn’t feel that he needs help in caring for himselt at home.
-Carll will allow the IKOR Financial Advocate to help with paying his bills and taxes because he acknowledges that he his wife always attend to routine financial matters.
+Carl doesn’t feel that he needs help in caring for himself at home.
+Carl will allow the IKOR Financial Advocate to help with paying his bills and taxes because he acknowledges that his wife always attends to routine financial matters.